jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 }
 ```

-### Handling errors
+### Handle errors

-The Widget render function either results in a success or an error.
-The error function is called when the Widget is initialized with invalid configuration options, or entered a state it can't recover from.
+The widget render function either results in a success or an error.
+The error function is called when the widget is initialized with invalid configuration options, or entered a state it can't recover from.

-The Widget is designed to internally handle any user and API errors.
+The widget is designed to internally handle any user and API errors.
 This means that the custom error handler should primarily be used for debugging any configuration errors.

-There are three kinds of errors that aren't handled by the Widget, and can be handled by custom code:
+Handle the following three types of error with custom code.
+The widget doesn't handle them:

 * ConfigError
 * UnsupportedBrowserError
 * OAuthError

-Here is an example of an error handler that adds an error message to the top of the page:
+Here’s an example of an error handler that adds an error message to the top of the page:

 ```javascript
 function error(err) {